 Some athletes take straight testosterone to boost their performance.
-Frequently, the anabolic steroids that athletes use are synthetic modifications of testosterone.
+The anabolic steroids used by athletes are often synthetic modifications of testosterone.

-These hormones have approved medical uses, though improving athletic performance is not one of them.
-They can be taken as pills, injections or topical treatments.
+These hormones have approved medical uses.
+But improving athletic performance isn't one of them.

 Why are these drugs so appealing to athletes?
-Besides making muscles bigger, anabolic steroids may help athletes recover from a hard workout more quickly by reducing the muscle damage that occurs during the session.
-This enables athletes to work out harder and more frequently without overtraining.
-In addition, some athletes may like the aggressive feelings they get when they take the drugs.
+Besides making muscles bigger, anabolic steroids may reduce the muscle damage that occurs during a hard workout, helping athletes recover from the session more quickly and enabling them to work out harder and more frequently.
+Some athletes, as well as nonathletes, may like the muscular appearance they get when they take the drugs.

 A particularly dangerous class of anabolic steroids are the so-called designer drugs — synthetic steroids that have been illicitly created to be undetectable by current drug tests.
 They are made specifically for athletes and have no approved medical use.
 Because of this, they haven't been tested or approved by the Food and Drug Administration (FDA) and represent a particular health threat to athletes.

-Many athletes take anabolic steroids at doses that are much higher than those prescribed for medical reasons, and most of what is known about the drugs' effects on athletes comes from observing users.
+Many athletes take anabolic steroids at doses that are much higher than those prescribed for medical reasons.
+Anabolic steroids have serious physical side effects.